Jose-GuilhermeG/hairAppointment/docs/structure.md

 - adapters : implementation of ports and controllers then uses the use cases , using fast api and another tools
 - configs : has the application settings
 - tests : has the system tests

+## Architecture
+the system join two architecture types : hexagonal and clean having in three folders:
+### domain :
+has the business entities who are pure class than are responsible for apply business rules as validation and the main logic of system. the domain folder has the exceptions class as the bases class (validationException and IntegrityException)